 Pumpkin Coconut Cookies

-- ½ cup butter, melted (can substitute dairy free)
+- ½ cup butter melted

-- ¼ cup brown sugar (coconut sugar/Swerve can be substituted)
+- ¼ cup brown sugar

-- ½ cup granulated or cane sugar (can substitute Swerve)
+- ½ cup granulated or cane sugar

-- 2 teaspoon pure vanilla extract
+- 2 teaspoons pure vanilla extract

-- 6 tablespoon pure pumpkin puree
+- 6 tablespoons pure pumpkin puree

 - ¼ teaspoon salt